zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-python/README.md

       return True
    ```

-4. Back track if all values in for-loop have failed
+4. Backtrack if all values in the for-loop have failed

    ```python
     # backtrack because at this point all values failed